hwj4477/wakeup-my-site/README.md

 # Wake up My Site (in heroku free tier)
 Heroku free tier must sleep if not active for 30 minutes.<br />
-So I wanted to wake up every 30 minutes.<br />
+So I wanted to wake up my site every 30 minutes.
+And I wanted to logging.<br />

 ## Usage ##
+You must have server.
+And install golang.<br />
+I have use my raspberry pi.<br />

 ### go get
 ```